Ann Pellegreno: Later years

 The Lockheed Electra owned by Lee Koepke was, in a previous existence, one of the three Trans-Canada Airlines Electras that were used to initiate transcontinental air service in Canada in 1937.
 After Pellegreno's flight, the Canada Aviation Museum acquired the aircraft from Koepke.
 Volunteers from Air Canada (the new name of Trans-Canada Airlines) overhauled the aircraft in 1968 and donated it to the museum.
 Today, Lockheed Electra (S/N 1112) is part of the National Aeronautical Collection and is displayed in its original CF-TCA configuration.

-Dedications

-Dedication of her World Flight at the beginning of her book:

-Dedication of her World Flight at the end of her book: